Glossary of Terms: Working Families Policy

 Low-income Working Family: There is no single income threshold for determining whether a family is “low-income.”
 A commonly accepted definition is a working family with income less than 200 percent of the federal poverty guidelines.

-Split Refund A split refund allows federal tax refund recipients to divide their refund, in any proportion, and deposit the funds directly in up to three different accounts with U.S. financial institutions or to purchase a Series I U.S Savings Bond.
-Some states provide a split refund only to bank accounts.
+Split Refund: A split refund allows federal tax refund recipients to divide their refund, in any proportion, and deposit the funds directly in up to three different accounts with U.S. financial institutions or to purchase a Series I U.S Savings Bond.